pedroelbanquero/nos-carmichael-spell/README.md

 the maps of the demostration have a result the numbers who have the same period n^2 - NSF(e,x), who decrypts the message "2".

-This means the same funcion with the same aprameters can decrypt infinite different public keys group
+This means the same funcion with the same parameters can decrypt infinite different public keys group

 ## PrivateKey = PublicKeyN^2 - NSF(PublicKeyE, x)